 *The last parts of the film were easily the best for me with there being quite an exciting dramatic sequence of events unfolding once the killers identity is revealed.
 It takes a slightly darker turn at this point which I liked with many of the bodies of earlier victims also popping up which is always fun.

-They also didn't do a very good job of explaining that Coach Micheals was fired.
-You would have thought he would have been fired shortly after Laura's death if he was the one carrying the can for it but he still seems to be in the job two months later when Anne shows up in town.
-We see him giving Sally a hard time at one point seemingly still employed and then the next thing we know he has apparently been fired despite us not seeing it happen or being given any concrete reasons for his dismissal.
-They wanted him to be in a disgruntled state I know so that we would suspect him as the killer but the way it was done was lazy, confusing and didn't make much sense.
+They also didn't do a very good job of explaining that Coach Michael’s was fired.
+You would have thought he would have been fired shortly after Laura's death if he was the one carrying the can for it but he still seems to be in the job months later when Anne shows up in town.
+We see him giving Sally a hard time at one point seemingly still employed and then the next thing we know he’s apparently been fired despite us not seeing it happen or being given any concrete reasons for his dismissal.
+They wanted him to be in a disgruntled state I know so that we would suspect him as the killer but it was handled lazily.

-There is an awful scene involving a roller disco that has a band playing that seems to go on forever.
+*There’s an awful scene involving a roller disco that has a band playing that seems to go on forever.
 The same song seems to be playing on a loop for well over five minutes.
-The band drone on in the background while we see a couple of deaths but the music is so bad it is hard to concentrate on what we are seeing.
+The band drone on in the background while we see a couple of deaths but the soundtrack is overbearing making it tough to focus on the visuals.

-The Dolores character is played by two different people in the film.
+*The Dolores character is played by two different people in the film.
 The first actress who appears when the coach wants to take a group photo didn't want to do nudity so they later replaced her with Linnea Quigley.
-Seeing that the original actress was only in the one scene though you would think they would just go back and reshoot it with Linnea but they don't which makes it look amateur.
+Seeing that the original actress was only in the one scene though you’d think they’d just go back and reshoot it with Linnea but they don't which makes it look amateur.

 Bodycount (contains major spoilers):

 1) Laura: Dies of a bloodclot after collapsing after finishing a race.

 3) Sally: Poked in the throat with a fencing sword.